eth-sri/eth-sri.github.io/_blogposts/synthid.md

 First two bars are copied from [our original paper](publications/jovanovic2024watermarkstealing) and show that SOTA Red-Green watermarks are highly spoofable with above $$80\%$$ success rate.
 Let's work towards SynthID-Text.
 First, <span class="contextsize">increasing the context size of LeftHash</span> greatly reduces spoofing risk, but it still remains non-negligible at $$15\%$$.
-<span class="tournament">Adding tournament sampling</span> interestingly further reduces this to $$9\%$$---we hypothesize that this comes from our attacker implicitly assuming equal boosting of Green tokens, which is no longer the case.
+<span class="tournament">Adding tournament sampling</span> interestingly further reduces this to $$9\%$$---we hypothesize that this comes from our attacker implicitly assuming equal boosting of green tokens, which is no longer the case.
 We confirm this effectiveness of tournament sampling by directly adding it to **LeftHash h=3** and observing a similar drop from $$82\%$$ to $$30\%$$ spoofing success.
-Adding <span class="cache">caching</span> further drops spoofing success to $$4\%$$!
+Finally, adding <span class="cache">caching</span> further drops spoofing success to $$4\%$$!
 This is caused by the fixed dataset of watermarked texts simply containing less watermarking signal, as the cache often disables the watermark.

-In a simple attempt to improve spoofing success, we tried increasing the number of black-box queries, which indeed helps: tripling the number of queries from $$30k$$ to $$90k$$ brings spoofing success back to $$15\%$$, reversing the effect of previous two modifications, and suggesting that spoofing may still be possible but much more costly.
+In a simple attempt to improve spoofing success, we tried increasing the number of black-box queries, which indeed helps: tripling the number of queries from $$30k$$ to $$90k$$ brings spoofing success back to $$15\%$$, reversing the effect of the previous two modifications, and suggesting that spoofing may still be possible but much more costly.
-Finally, we notice that using the **Bayesian detector (BD)**, despite requiring training data and removing control of the FPR, further helps against spoofing, again dropping the success rate to $$5\%$$.
+We finally notice that using the **Bayesian detector (BD)**, despite requiring training data and removing control of the FPR, further helps against spoofing, again dropping the success rate to $$5\%$$.
 As the SynthID-Text paper notes, for BD to be applicable to some LLM, it should observe watermarked responses of _that LLM_, while unwatermarked examples are always human text.
 This makes BD effectively a hybrid between a watermark detector and a [zero-shot LLM detector](https://arxiv.org/abs/2301.11305), flagging the joint presence of the watermark _and_ the specific LLM; the same property increases spoofing resistance.